 FINANCIAL PLANS SHOULD BE ABLE TO CHANGE AND REROUTE IN REAL-TIME LIKE GOOGLE MAPS

-Running Point‘s chief investment officer, Michael Ashley Schulman, CFA, was interviewed by Adam Sarhan of the Smart Money Circle Show — in a live video segment — regarding investment backround, portfolio philosophy, definitions of risk, risk mitigation through cashflow, economic outlooks, and timeless lessons.
+Running Point‘s chief investment officer, Michael Ashley Schulman, CFA, was interviewed by Adam Sarhan of the Smart Money Circle Show — in a live video segment/podcast — regarding investment background, portfolio philosophy, definitions of risk, risk mitigation through cashflow, economic outlooks, and timeless lessons.
 We also talked about educating children in finance (the earlier the better), individualized financial planning and prioritization (every family is different but subject to similar tax rules), private investments, and creating comfort around investing.

-“I went to MIT for my MBA, focused on tech strategy because I see technology as a change agent for the world,…and about three-and-a-half years ago helped found Running Point which is a multifamily office located on Southern California.”
+“I went to MIT for my MBA, focused on tech strategy because I see technology as a change agent for the world,…and about three-and-a-half years ago helped found Running Point which is a multifamily office located in Southern California.”

 “[Children] are never too young to learn about finances and respecting money.”